 We’re lucky in Milwaukee, because we have an array of bakeries that keep life here sweet.

-Miller supplies restaurants with its amazing pretzels, Grebe's is a tradition and Troubadour brings yummy treats to all the Colectivo locations.
+Miller supplies restaurants with its amazing pretzels, Eat Cake makes great cakes and Troubadour brings yummy treats to all the Colectivo locations.
 There are also ethnic bakeries and neighborhood places that dish up deliciousness all around town.

 3329 W. Lisbon Ave., (414) 934-0587

 In addition to bringing a little life to a strip that could use a boost, Amaranth also makes some of the crustiest, airiest, most delectable bread in the city.

 5132 W. Lincoln Ave., West Allis, (414) 543-7000